vastlimits/uberAgent-ESA-Sysmon-Converter/README.md

 Further information at [Syntax](#syntax).

 ### After converting
-After the converter has run successfully, two files are created in the output directory (depending on the rules).
+After the converter has run successfully, the following file is created in the output directory.

- 1. `uberAgent-eventdata-filter-converted.conf`
- 2. `uberAgent-ESA-am-converted.conf`
+ 1. `uberAgent-ESA-am-converted.conf`

-`uberAgent-eventdata-filter-converted.conf` contains excluded DNS queries.
-All other rules are converted to `uberAgent-ESA-am-converted.conf`.

-For more information about the setup of uberAgent, see the documentation about [Event Data Filtering](https://uberagent.com/docs/uberagent/latest/uxm-features-configuration/event-data-filtering/) and [Threat Detection Engine](https://uberagent.com/docs/uberagent/latest/esa-features-configuration/threat-detection-engine/).
+For more information about the setup of uberAgent, see the documentation about [Threat Detection Engine](https://uberagent.com/docs/uberagent/latest/esa-features-configuration/threat-detection-engine/).

 ## Syntax